Dash-Industry-Forum/DASH-IF-IOP/27-AdaptationSets.inc.md

 [=Text adaptation sets=] SHOULD be annotated using descriptors defined by [[!MPEGDASH]], specifically `Role`, `Accessibility`, `EssentialProperty` and `SupplementalProperty` descriptors.

 Guidelines for annotation are provided in [[#selection]] and section 7.1.2 of [[DVB-DASH]].

-## Representing durations in XML ## {#xml-duration-constraints}

-All units expressed in [=MPD=] fields of datatype `xs:duration` SHALL be treated as fixed size:

-* 60S = 1M (minute)
-* 60M = 1H
-* 24H = 1D
-* 30D = 1M (month)
-* 12M = 1Y

-[=MPD=] fields having datatype `xs:duration` SHALL NOT use the year and month units and SHOULD be expressed as a count of seconds, without using any of the larger units.

-## Expanding URL template variables ## {#template-variable-constraints}

-This section clarifies expansion rules for URL template variables such as `$Time$` and `$Number`, defined by [[!MPEGDASH]].

-The set of string formatting suffixes used SHALL be restricted to `%0[width]d`.

-Note: The string format suffixes are not intended for general-purpose string formatting.
-Restricting it to only this single suffix enables the functionality to be implemented without a string formatting library.

-## Clock drift is forbidden ## {#no-clock-drift}

-Some encoders experience clock drift - they do not produce exactly 1 second worth of output per 1 second of input, either stretching or compressing time.

-A DASH service SHALL NOT publish content that suffers from clock drift.

-If a packager receives input from an encoder at the wrong rate, it must take corrective action.
-For example, it might:

-1. Drop a span of content if input is produced faster than real-time.
-1. Insert regular padding content if input is produced slower than real-time.
-This padding can take different forms:
-	* Silence or a blank picture.
-	* Repeating frames.
-	* Insertion of short-duration [=periods=] where the affected [=representations=] are not present.

-Of course, such after-the-fact corrective actions can disrupt the end-user experience.
-The optimal solution is to fix the defective encoder.

-## MPD size ## {#mpd-size-constraints}

-No constraints are defined on [=MPD=] size, or on the number of elements.
-However, services SHOULD NOT create unnecessarily large [=MPDs=].

-Note: [[DVB-DASH]] defines some relevant constraints in section 4.5.
-Consider obeying these constraints to be compatible with [[DVB DASH]].